pytorch/pytorch/docs/source/distributed.rst

 .. warning::
     This method does not clean up and remove the file and it is your responsibility to remove the file at the end of the training.
-This is especially important if you plan to call init_process_group multiple times on the same file name.
+This is especially important if you plan to call :func:`init_process_group` multiple times on the same file name.
-    In other words, if the file is not removed/cleaned up and you call init_process_group again on that file, it is unexpected behavior and will cause failures.
-The rule of thumb here is that, make sure that the file is non-existent or empty everytime init_process_group is called.
+    In other words, if the file is not removed/cleaned up and you call :func:`init_process_group` again on that file, it is unexpected behavior and will cause failures.
+The rule of thumb here is that, make sure that the file is non-existent or empty everytime :func:`init_process_group` is called.

 ::